 - i.
 Record the type of product supplied (e.g., soy beans, soy bean meal, crude soy oil); - ii.
 Record the quantity supplied and, where appropriate, the number of the batch or lot supplied; - iii.
-Record the name and address of the customer: - iv.
-Record whether it is within the certified or non-certified stream; - v.
-Identify the transport means and unique identification reference of the transport for all feed soy dispatched.
+Record the name and address of the customer; - iv.
+Record whether it is within the verified or non-verified stream; - v.
+Identify the transport means and unique identification reference of the transport for all feed soy, corn and canola dispatched.